-Nitin Joglekar (Boston University) Geoffrey Parker (Dartmouth College) Jagjit Singh Srai (University of Cambridge) Burcu Tan Erciyes (University of New Mexico)

-3F: FDI and Local Development (PPC) Chair: Anna Lamin (Northeastern University) Marginal Effect of Location Centrality vs. Firm Embeddedness in FDI Networks on Firm Productivity Soni Jha (Temple University) Snehal Awate (Indian Institute of Technology Bombay (IIT-Bombay)) Ram Mudambi (Fox School of Business, Temple University) The Evolution of Agglomeration and Location Choice Among Emerging Market Firms: Software Firms in Bangalore Anna Lamin (Northeastern University) Vijay Venkataraman (Indian Institute of Management, Bangalore) Sachidananda Benegal (Indian Institute of Management, Indore) Reactance and the Emergence of the Counter-Drone Industry Almantas Palubinskas (Emlyon Business School) Grégoire Croidieu (Emlyon Business School) 3G: Sustainable Development in Global Value Chains (OSTM) Chair: Role of Domestic Renewable Energy Plants in Combating Energy Deficiency in Developing Countries.
-End -User Perspective.
-Sohaib Mustafa (Beijing University of Technology) Why Are Farmers Not Adopting "Good" Practices?
-A Micro-Level Exploration of Information, Skills and Resource Constraints on Practice Adoption Among Philippine Smallholder Farmers Canberk Ucel (Bilkent University) Improving Smallholder Farm Productivity and Addressing Poverty Through Disseminating Operational Practices: Are "Good" Agricultural Practices Good Enough?
-Canberk Ucel (Bilkent University/INSEAD) ISA BUSINESS MEETING LUNCHEON 12:00 pm-1:00 pm ISA SPECIAL SESSIONS | TWO OPTIONS, YOUR CHOICE 1:15 pm-2:15 pm Technological Change and Competition in the Mobility Industry 1:15 pm-2:15 pm An Innovative Approach to Improving K-12 Education for High-Poverty Areas: Ohio State's BRIGHT MBA Program
+Nitin Joglekar (Boston University) Geoffrey Parker (Dartmouth College) Jagjit Singh Srai (University of Cambridge) Burcu Tan-Erciyes (University of New Mexico) 3F: FDI and Local Development (PPC) Pfahl 230 Chair: Anna Lamin (Northeastern University) Marginal Effect of Location Centrality vs. Firm Embeddedness in FDI Networks on Firm Productivity Soni Jha (Temple University) Snehal Awate (Indian Institute of Technology Bombay (IIT-Bombay)) Ram Mudambi (Fox School of Business, Temple University) The Evolution of Agglomeration and Location Choice Among Emerging Market Firms: Software Firms in Bangalore Anna Lamin (Northeastern University) Vijay Venkataraman (Indian Institute of Management, Bangalore) Sachidananda Benegal (Indian Institute of Management, Indore) ISA BUSINESS MEETING LUNCHEON Blackwell Ballroom 12:00 pm-1:00 pm ISA SPECIAL SESSIONS | TWO OPTIONS, YOUR CHOICE 1:15 pm-2:15 pm Blackwell Ballroom Technological Change and Competition in the Mobility Industry Pfahl 140 1:15 pm-2:15 pm An Innovative Approach to Improving K-12 Education for High-Poverty Areas: Ohio State's BRIGHT MBA Program

-Pfahl 230

-Blackwell Ballroom

-Blackwell Ballroom

-Pfahl 340

-1:15-2:15 pm

-Panelists' Bios

-Special Session | Technological Change and Competition in the Mobility Industry

-This session explores technological change and the associated competitive dynamics in the mobility industry, combining research-based presentations from academics and perspectives from industry practitioners.
+Pfahl 330 Thursday, June 1 1:15-2:15 pm Special Session | Technological Change and Competition in the Mobility Industry Panelists' Bios This session explores technological change and the associated competitive dynamics in the mobility industry, combining research-based presentations from academics and perspectives from industry practitioners.
 The mobility industry has experienced a long period of technological stability, characterized by one "dominant design", the industrial combustion engine (ICE).
 However, in response to a variety of technological, economic, and social forces, the sector has begun a profound transformation.
 A series of new technologies have emerged, challenging the ICE-based dominant design and, thus, threatening the competitive structure of the industry.
 This set of trends, often referred to as CASE, includes connectivity, autonomy, sharing, and electrification.
 As predicted by the management literature, this transformative phase has brought uncertainty into the industry, ultimately leading to experimentation with new technologies, incumbents who are reorienting their strategies, and entry by new players.